 1. Enforcement of law and get those will involved (and those hidden hands) arrested and charged with the relevant law for the extreme protest?

 I don’t think so – the Home Ministry is already quick to say that the protestors are not to be blamed (he blames the opposition and blogs) and already there are claims that the protest has been hijacked by certain groups claiming to represent the residents

 2. Revamp the idea of relocation the existing temple to Section 23 and relook into the whole relocation issue?

 Plausible but that would mean the ‘old’ problem at Section 19 will remain unresolved.
 Or

 3. Continue with the relocation but come up with more guidelines and rules to ensure that the sensitivity of the residents in Section 23 is taken care.

-Protesters who have broken the rules need to be booked under the law but at the same time, let the merits of the protests be heard and a win-win decisions is made to satisfy all parties.
+The so-called cow head protesters who have broken the rules need to be booked under the law but at the same time, let the merits of the cow head protests be heard and a win-win decision is made to satisfy all parties.